davidmolina/davidmolina.github.io/_posts/2010-05-18-the-right-and-wrongs-of-sb-1070.markdown

 ---
 layout: post
-title:  "The Right and Wrongs of SB 1070"
+title:  "The right and wrongs of SB 1070"
 date:   2010-05-18 17:12:43 -0800
 categories: jekyll update
 ---